probmods/webppl/README.md

 **Debugging webppl programs**

-In many situations, the Chrome debugger with [pause on JavaScript exceptions](https://developer.chrome.com/devtools/docs/javascript-debugging#pause-on-exceptions) and [breakpoints](https://developer.chrome.com/devtools/docs/javascript-debugging#breakpoints) is all you need.
-Alternatively, you can use node-inspector to debug compiled webppl programs as follows:
+To debug WebPPL programs running in Chrome, enable [pause on JavaScript exceptions](https://developer.chrome.com/devtools/docs/javascript-debugging#pause-on-exceptions) in the Chrome debugger.
+To debug WebPPL programs running in nodejs, use node-inspector as follows:

     // 1.
 Install node-inspector (only need to do this once) npm install -g node-inspector